 Enjoy a morning visit to St. Martinville to see the famous oak tree from Longfellow’s poem, Evangeline.
 Then, CRUISE through the swampy waterways of the Atchafalaya Basin.
 See moss-draped trees, wildlife, and maybe even a lingering alligator or two.
 On to the Great River Road, where wealthy plantation owners built their monumental homes.
 Afterward, enjoy authentic Cajun home cooking along the banks of the Atchafalaya.
 Visit HOUMAS HOUSE PLANTATION, the “Crown Jewel of the Great River Road.”
 Tour the mansion, which is filled with period antiques and Louisiana artwork, and enjoy some time to stroll the magnificent gardens.
 You may just want to relax under one of the magnificent oak trees.
 We then continue to exciting New Orleans for a 2-night stay.

 This morning, a Local Guide shows you the sights and sounds of New Orleans.
 Visit the French Quarter, including Jackson Square and Pirate’s Alley, then stop at an above-ground cemetery and learn about the city’s unique burial customs.
 Drive along tree-lined St. Charles Avenue to see the stately homes bordering the historic Garden District.
-Visit the NEW ORLEANS JAZZ NATIONAL HISTORICAL PARK, which preserves the history of the people and places that helped shape the development and progression of jazz in New Orleans.
-This afternoon is free to explore New Orleans on your own, shop for a favorite souvenir, or relax with a fresh cup of cafe au lait and a beignet.
+This afternoon is free to explore New Orleans on your own, shop for a favorite souvenir, or relax with a fresh cup of café au lait and a beignet.
 Tonight, celebrate your musical journey with a festive farewell dinner at one of the oldest restaurants in New Orleans.